libAtoms/QUIP/README.md

 ## Binary Installation of QUIP and quippy

+Binary
-Binary wheels for QUIP and the associated quippy Python bindings that provide interopability with the Atomic Simulation Environment (ASE) are available from the [Python package index](https://pypi.org/project/quippy-ase/) (PyPI) under the package name `quippy-ase`.
+for QUIP and the associated quippy Python bindings that provide interopability with the Atomic Simulation Environment (ASE) are available from the [Python package index](https://pypi.org/project/quippy-ase/) (PyPI) under the package name `quippy-ase`.